Role Commands (Self-assignable roles)

 -rolemenu update (message id) -nodm

-After you have finish editing or creating your role menu, it will display whether the DM is enabled or not.
+After you have finish editing or creating your role menu, it will display whether DM notifications are enabled or not.

 Remove roles on reaction remove, this means instead of the old toggling mode, adding reactions will strictly give you the role, and removing reactions will only take away the role from you.
 This mode will be on by default for new menus.

 You can set old menus to use this flag using the command rolemenu update (message id) -rr